NicoJuicy/LearnML/README.md

 As an AI/ML engineer, you should be willing to settle for “good enough” rather than trying to find the “best” model/approach.

 Scrum is a popular project management approach but not really a software development methodology [1].
-I prefer using an iterative, agile feature-driven development (FDD) methdology where team members are able to work independently [2].
+I prefer using an iterative, agile feature-driven development (FDD) methodology where team members are able to work independently [2].

 This repo contains notes from various articles and other resources on a variety of topics in Artificial Intelligence (AI) and Machine Learning (ML).